 - 1. DRG employees shall be members of the bargaining unit. - 2.
-The Employer will establish an ending date of employment at the time of appointment, which may be extended or reduced as determined by the Employer with written notice to the employee and the Union.
+The Employer will notify the Union of all DRG hires and will establish a starting and ending date of employment at the time of appointment, which may be extended or reduced as determined by the Employer with written notice to the employee and the Union.
 The Employer will provide the Union with the reasons for the extension and with a new ending date. - 3.
 DRG employees are exempt from coverage under Article 18, Layoffs.
 They shall serve a probationary period commensurate with the pay range of the classification as defined in Article 6.01 (A) and may be removed at any time due to lack of work at the discretion of the Employer. - 4.
-DRG employees shall not be used to avoid filling full-time or part-time permanent vacancies as defined under Article 17.
+DRG employees shall not be used to avoid filling full-time or parttime permanent vacancies as defined under Article 17.
 No DRG employee can displace a full-time or part-time permanent employee.
-When applying for a full-time or part-time permanent position within the Emergency Management Agency, and if the DRG employee has successfully completed the required probationary period and meets minimum qualifications, the DRG employee will have precedence for appointment over external applicants. - 5.
-DRG employees may only be used to fill limited duration positions funded by declared federal or State disaster relief programs and shall be limited to use in the Emergency Management Agency.
+When applying for a full-time or part-time permanent position within the Ohio EMA, and if the DRG employee has successfully completed the required probationary period and meets minimum qualifications, the DRG employee will have precedence for appointment over external applicants. - 5.
+DRG employees may only be used to fill limited duration positions funded by declared federal or State disaster relief programs and shall be limited to use in the Ohio EMA. - 6.
+DRG employees shall be entitled to all rights and benefits of the Agreement except as amended herein. - DRG employees shall not earn seniority credits.
+If a DRG employee is selected to fill a full-time or part-time permanent Ohio EMA position, seniority for time served as a DRG employee will be credited upon successful completion of probation in the fulltime or part-time Ohio EMA position, provided there has been no break in service.